Sumatra Coffee World Famous

 So you now know, even Starbucks serves and retails Sumatra Coffee, why not try some locally produced and local branded Sumatra Coffee when you are in Medan.
 There are many local brands of Coffee sold in Medan Supermarket.

-Some Brands of Sumatra Coffees:4 LBS of Starbucks decaf Sumatra Whole Bean Coffee
+Some Brands of Sumatra Coffees:2 Starbucks Sumatra Whole Bean Coffee (24 oz)-Two Packages

 Click to browse and shop for more SUMATRA COFFEE